alienscience/particle-filter/README.md

 If you'd like a particle filter implementation that is already complete and heavily used I recommend the excellent [dysii](http://www.indii.org/research/dysii) package.

+# Licence

+This software licenced under the MIT licence.